8 Steps to Creating an Application Modernization Roadmap

 How to create a roadmap for future development (with examples)

-Modernization roadmaps aren’t typically shared because companies don’t want to worry users with all of the complicated steps of a massive modernization project.
+When it comes to examples, modernization roadmaps aren’t typically shared because companies don’t want to worry users with all of the complicated steps of a massive modernization project.

 But after you finish your application modernization project, it’s smart to create a roadmap that is public, or at least public to your signed-in users.